vipulnaik/diet-exercise-health/events/2026/2026-blood-test-plans-round-1.md

-# 2025 blood test plans: round 3
+# 2026 blood test plans: round 1

-As of 2025-11-12, I'm not sure whether I will get a third round of blood tests in 2025.
-If I don't, this list is still expected to be useful for whenever I next get tested in 2026.
+Tentative plan is to book these in late February / early March 2026 and do these in late March 2026.
+Many more tests may get added.

 Prices were not double-checked so they may be out-of-date.